tcmulder/aquamin/docs/features/theme-configuration.md

 📂 components
  ┗ 📂 component-library
    ┗ 📂 menu          // the component's unique name
-     ┣ 📄 markup.php  // html for the component (this one is included from header.php)
+     ┣ 📄 menu-markup.php  // html for the component (this one is included from header.php)
-     ┣ 📄 script.js   // javascript for activating the mobile navigation, etc.
+     ┣ 📄 menu-script.js   // javascript for activating the mobile navigation, etc.
-     ┗ 📄 style.css   // styling for the navigation
+     ┗ 📄 menu-style.css   // styling for the navigation
 ```
 {: .short-line-height }

-Notice that within the normal WordPress `header.php` template, we use `get_template_part()` to grab the `markup.php` file shown here: that lets us have all files associated with the navigation component within this single component directory.
+Notice that within the normal WordPress `header.php` template, we use `get_template_part()` to grab the `menu-markup.php` file shown here: that lets us have all files associated with the navigation component within this single component directory.

 For convenience, you can also include features here that don't quite fit the "component" concept in a traditional sense.
 Take WordPress styling overrides for instance: